fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricApplicationUpgrade.md

 ## DESCRIPTION
 The **Start-ServiceFabricApplicationUpgrade** cmdlet upgrades a Service Fabric application.
+Before using this cmdlet you need to copy the updated application package to the image store and register the updated application type.
+Use the [Copy-ServiceFabricApplicationPackage](./Copy-ServiceFabricApplicationPackage.md) to copy the application package to image store.
+Use the [Register-ServiceFabricApplicationType](./Register-ServiceFabricApplicationType) cmdlet to register the updated application type.

+This cmdlet starts the upgrade on the cluster.
+To check the status of the upgrade, run [Get-ServiceFabricApplicationUpgrade](./Get-ServiceFabricApplicationPackage.md) cmdlet.

+For more information on Service Fabric application upgrades, see the [conceptual documentation](https://docs.microsoft.com/azure/service-fabric/service-fabric-application-upgrade-tutorial-powershell)

 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.